Rosen Law Firm Encourages Balancer Investors to Inquire About Securities Class Action Investigation - BAL

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of investors in cryptocurrency issued by Balancer (ticker: BAL), resulting from allegations that Balancer may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of investors in cryptocurrency issued by Balancer (ticker: BAL), resulting from allegations that Balancer may have issued materially misleading business information to the investing public.

 So what: If you purchased Balancer cryptocurrency you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.